 Availability and technical specifications are subject to change without notice.

-Unify, OpenScape, OpenStage and HiPath are registered trademarks of Unify GmbH & Co.
+Unify, OpenScape, OpenStage and HiPath are registered trademarks of UnifySoftware and Solutions GmbH & Co.
 KG.
-All other company, brand, product and service names are trademarks or registered trademarks of their respective holders.
+All other comparing and, product and service names are trademarks or registered trademarks of their respective holders.